Tuesday’s analyst upgrades and downgrades

 "We believe that revenue mix, which tends to be overlooked during periods of easy growth when macro trends are favourable and credit is expanding rapidly, will matter much more in the coming years given the aforementioned headwinds.
 In Figure 3, we show the revenue mix for each bank over the past 12-month period in broad categories.
 Given our strong preference for banks with International P&C Banking exposure, we believe TD, BNS, and BMO are best positioned to outperform on top-line growth, while CM is worst positioned due to its outsized dependence on lending net interest income within the domestic market."

-On the sector, as a whole, he added: "The risk on valuation multiples for the group in our view is currently skewed to the downside.
+On the sector as a whole, he added: "The risk on valuation multiples for the group in our view is currently skewed to the downside.
 With little support for upward earnings revisions, our base case is for a modest decline in PE multiples in the near-term, with the potential for a more meaningful contraction to be driven by any negative macro-related data points.
 The Big Six now trade at roughly one full standard deviation above their trailing 5-year average, a level that has only been breached on three occasions since 2007, only to revert back to the five-year average each time within a 3-5 month period."

 He initiated coverage of the banks accordingly: